 The Bottom Line

-If you are a buyer and want to make sure any of these items are included in the purchase offer, make sure they are specifically addressed in the offer.
-If you do want any of the items, again, make sure to exclude these things from the offer.
-These two simple steps remove any doubt or confusion at closing.
+If you’re a buyer and want to make sure any of the above items are included in your purchase, then address them specifically in your offer.
+If you do not want any of the items (or if you’re a seller wanting to keep something you’ve installed in the home), then make sure to note the items as exclusions.
+These two simple steps remove any doubt or confusion at the closing table.